typst/packages/README.md

 - **Naming:** Names should not include the word "typst" (as it is redundant).
   They should also not be merely descriptive to create level grounds for everybody (e.g. not just `slides`).
+- **Functionality:** Packages should conceivably be useful to other users and should expose their capabilities in a reasonable fashion.
-- **Documentation:** Packages should contain a `README.md` file documenting (at least briefly) what the package does and what definitions it exports.
+- **Documentation:** Packages must contain a `README.md` file documenting (at least briefly) what the package does and all definitions intended for usage by downstream users.
+- **License:** Packages must be licensed under the terms of an [OSI-approved][OSI] license.
+In addition to specifying the license in the TOML manifest, a package must either contain a `LICENSE` file or link to one in its `README.md`.
 - **Size:** Packages should not contain large files or a large number of files.
   This will be judged on a case-by-case basis, but if it needs more than ten files, it should be well-motivated.
-- **License:** Packages must be licensed under the terms of an OSI-approved license.
+- **Security:** Packages must not attempt to exploit the compiler or packaging implementation, in particular not to exfiltrate user data.
 - **Safety:** Names and package contents must be safe for work.

 This list may be extended over time as improvements/issues to the process are